 ~$182 · 1 oz

 The price is real.
-But so is the clinical backing.
-If budget allows, this is the benchmark everything else is measured against.
-Use it in the morning on clean skin before moisturizer and SPF.
-One bottle used consistently lasts about 2 months.
+If budget allows, this is the studied splurge to compare against.
+Use it in the morning on clean skin before moisturizer and SPF, and patch test if your skin is reactive.
+One bottle used consistently lasts about 2 months for many shoppers.

 Works well for